TraGicCode/tragiccode-wsusserver/README.md

 }
 ```

 **NOTE: The synchronization time of day has a random offset up to 30 minutes from the what you specify.
-This is done automatically by microsoft in order to prevent a stampeeding herd on their servers.**
+This is done automatically by Microsoft in order to prevent a stampeeding herd on their servers.**

 ### Customizing Languages and Products

 You typically don't want WSUS to manage updates in all languages or even for all products, there is just too many and this would require a huge server just to pull this load.
-Therefore, you typically specify a subset of the full list of languages and products you would like wsus server to manage updates for.
+Therefore, you typically specify a subset of the full list of languages and products you would like WSUS server to manage updates for.
 Below is an example of this.

 ```puppet
 class { 'wsusserver':